 - In contact with GMMH or Pennine Care

-ALSO staff participants: We are interested in the views of staff, and are surveying staff who work with clients from GMMH or Pennine Care, the anonymous online survey takes 5 minutes https://is.gd/LDARTstaff
+The staff survey has now closed: We were seeking the views of staff, surveying staff who work with clients from GMMH or Pennine Care, the anonymous online survey takes 5 minutes

-ALSO anonymous service user survey participants: We are interested in all service user’s views about their sleep and receiving this kind of treatment, even if they don’t meet the criteria for, or want referring to, receive the intervention https://redcap.link/L-DARTsurvey
+The anonymous service user survey has now closed: We were seeking all service user’s views about their sleep, and receiving this kind of treatment, even if they didn’t meet the criteria for, or want referring, to receive the intervention.

 Full inclusion and exclusion criteria for the intervention study:

 – Diagnosis of schizophrenia schizotypal disorder delusional disorder OR schizoaffective disorder

 – Under care of GMMH OR Pennine Care

 – Expresses dissatisfaction with sleep (time to fall asleep, amount of sleep, sleep quality,

 broken sleep, unfreshing sleep, unsatisfactory sleep timing)